TheStig294/ttt-trophies/README.md

 \
 _trophies_crowbarpush_ - Default: 1 - Whether this trophy is enabled

-### Totally not suspicious

-Witness someone use a fortnite building tool while they're not a detective\
-\
-_trophies_fortnite_ - Default: 1 - Whether this trophy is enabled
-Requires: [[TTT/SB] Fortnite Building Tool](https://steamcommunity.com/sharedfiles/filedetails/?id=1433010063)

 ### Totem pole

 Survive to the end of a round while stood on another player or being stood on\